-On this day in 1877, Crazy Horse and his men fought their final losing battle against the US Cavalry — an event largely unknown to Jenn Raub and Sara Griffith‘s US History students, .2% of whom have Native American heritage.
-Last summer, they journeyed across six states in 12 days — stopping at museums, schools, reservations and historical landmarks — to elevate this history above stereotypes.
+On this day in 1877, Chief Joseph and his Nez Perce people surrendered to the U.S. Army on the Bear Paw Battlefield after a 1,300 mile retreat — an event previously unknown to Jenn Raub and Sara Griffith‘s US History students at East Lyme High School in East Lyme, CT.
+Last summer, they journeyed across six states in 12 days — stopping at museums, schools, reservations and historical landmarks — to elevate Native American history above stereotypes.

 “History is often told by the winners,” said Sara, “so often the ‘losers’ of this history were not heard.
 We designed this fellowship to promote and amplify the Native American experience.”

 - Fort Laramie, WY, which served as a Pony Express Station, a military post during the American Indian Wars and where The Treaty of Fort Laramie was signed there in both 1851 and 1868;